How to sell your medical devices and IVDs in the UK

 4) Obtain UK Conformity Assessed (UKCA) marking

 The MHRA has developed a new conformity assessment process for Great Britain, called UKCA marking.
+However, it is not mandatory yet.

 What does this mean for me?